 Objectives of the program:

-• To improve the status and well-being of vulnerable children through support and care in order for them to access essential needs such as education, shelter, clothes, food and medical care. • To provide counseling and recreational activities for vulnerable children.
+• To improve the status and well-being of vulnerable children through support and care in order for them to access essential needs such as education, clothes, food and medical care. • To provide counseling and recreational activities for vulnerable children.

 • To provide home and school visits for HIV-positive individuals and other vulnerable households in order to monitor clients progress.